OpenNebula/docs/source/operations_guide/references/template/provision_template.rst

     $ oneprovision-template create template.yaml
     ID: 1

 .. note:: You need to first create the provider you can to use.
-Check :ref:`this <ddc_provider>` for more information.
+Check :ref:this <ddc_provider> for more information.

 Check Information
 ^^^^^^^^^^^^^^^^^